Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Abstract

 \section{Abstract}

-We undertake the study of complex rank analogues of parabolic category $\cO$ defined using Deligne categories.
-We regard these categories as a family over an affine space, introduce a stratification on this parameter space, and formulate conjectures on the structural constancy of fibers on each stratum.
-Using the theory of $\fsl_{\ZZ}$-categorification, we prove these conjectures for \textit{admissible} strata.
-Namely, we axiomatize the notion of multi-Fock tensor product categorifications (MFTPCs), which are interval finite highest weight categories equipped with a compatible action of commuting copies of $\fsl_{\ZZ}$, categorifying an external tensor product of tensor products of highest and lowest weight Fock space representations.
-We prove a uniqueness theorem for \textit{admissible} MFTPCs and show that complex rank parabolic categories $\cO$ have the structure of MFTPCs.
-In turn, for suitable choices of parameters, we produce an equivalence of complex rank category $\cO$ with a stable limit of classical parabolic categories $\cO$, resolving our conjecture in the admissible case.
-These equivalences yield multiplicities of simple objects in Verma modules in terms of stable parabolic Kazhdan--Lusztig polynomials, answering a question posed by Etingof.
-In particular, for the case of two Levi blocks of non-integral size, we completely describe the structure of the corresponding category $\cO$ in terms of stable representation theory.
-As an application, we obtain multiplicities for parabolic analogs of hyperalgebra Verma modules introduced by Haboush in the large rank and large characteristic limit.
+We initiate the study of complex rank analogues of parabolic categories $\cO$ for general linear Lie algebras defined via Deligne's interpolating categories.
+We regard these categories as a family varying over an affine parameter space and conjecture that their structure is controlled by a countable locally finite hyperplane arrangement, that is, they are constant along facets.
+We prove this conjecture on \textit{admissible} facets using the theory of $\fsl_{\ZZ}$-categorification.
+The main technical ingredient is a uniqueness theorem for highest weight categories equipped with a categorical type A action categorifying an ordered tensor product of highest and lowest Fock space representations of $\fsl_{\ZZ}$.
+Under some combinatorial conditions on the parameters, this rigidity result allows us to compare complex rank category $\cO$ with stable limits of classical parabolic categories $\cO$.
+These equivalences yield character formulas for simple objects in terms of stable limits of parabolic Kazhdan--Lusztig polynomials, answering a problem posed by Etingof.
+For the case of two Levi blocks of non-integral size, the admissibility assumption is unnecessary, giving a complete description in terms of stable representation theory.
+As an application, we obtain multiplicities for parabolic analogs of hyperalgebra Verma modules in the large rank and large characteristic limit.

 {

 }